 Mr. Strapp attended the University of Massachusetts-Amherst, where he majored in Business Administration.
 Mr. Strapp is a Vietnam era veteran who held a number of non-commissioned command positions during his six years with the U.S. military.
 For the past 28 years, Mr. Strapp has worked with Saucony Footwear.
 He was president of the Spot-bilt Footwear Division until the company was sold.
 Mr. Strapp recently started Pentagon Sports, a sporting goods wholesaler specializing in equipment, apparel and accessories for sports officials.
 He also serves as president of C&S Associates Consulting.

 Stephen Brown (Hingham, Mass.)

-He currently works in Investment Management at UBS Financial Services, holding the position of Senior Vice-President.
+He currently works as Senior Vice President of Investments at Wells Fargo Advisors.
 Stephen graduated from Boston University in 1979 with a BS in Finance and Marketing.
 Stephen is also on the Board of Directors at Notre Dame Academy heading up the development committee that oversaw the capital campaign that funded the new science wing.
 Stephen brings his experience and passion to Children’s Well-Being in assisting with fundraising, marketing and donation outreach missions.
-In Steve’s spare time he is a great enthusiast of outdoor sports, and is Head Varsity Coach for the Alpine Ski Team at Notre Dame Academy in Hingham, Ma.
-He also serves on the board of the Hingham Sports Partnership.
+In Steve’s spare time he is a great enthusiast of outdoor sports.
+He recently held the position of Head Varsity Coach for the Alpine Ski Team at Notre Dame Academy in Hingham, Ma.
+He previously served on the board of the Hingham Sports Partnership.
 Steve and his family reside in Hingham, Massachusetts.

 John Kelly Kastelz (Costa Rica)